-The Maryland Higher Education Commission has authorized the College to confer the associate of arts, associate of science, associate of applied science, associate of arts in teaching, and associate of fine arts degrees upon its graduates.
+The Maryland Higher Education Commission has authorized the College to confer the associate of arts, associate of science, associate of arts in teaching, and associate of fine arts degrees upon its graduates.
 The College awards diplomas, certificates, and letters of recognition.
 Specific requirements are listed in the Curricula Information section.